Best Men's Hiking Shorts of 2024

 Pockets: 8 functional pockets

-Waistband: snap button closure
+Waistband: Snap button closure

-They also incorporate ripstop technology, making them resistant to wear and tear and offering UPF 50 sun protection.
+They also incorporate ripstop technology, making them resistant to wear and tear and offer UPF 50 sun protection.
 At 9 ounces for a size 33 with a 12" inseam, they are right in the middle of the spectrum of shorts we tested in terms of weight.

 Available sizes: S-XXL